 I Started My Own Flock of Sheep in 1984

-In 1984 I came across this native Dutch sheep breed and fell in love immediately with their beautiful appearance and their intelligence and the fact that I could help to preserve these sheep for the next generations.
+In 1984 I came across this native Dutch sheep breed and immediately fell in love with their beautiful appearance, their intelligence and the fact that I could help to preserve these sheep for the next generations.
 I started with two ewes and one of them got twin lambs.
 However it didn't take too long before they grew into a small flock.

 I Became a Sheep Inspector